 What is the treatment for PCOS?

 The most common form of treatment for PCOS is the birth control pill; however, other kinds of hormonal therapy may include the "vaginal ring" and "the patch".
-Even if you're not sexually active, birth control pills may be prescribed by your health care provider because they contain the hormones that your body needs to treat your PCOS.
+Even if you're not sexually active, birth control pills may be prescribed because they contain the hormones that your body needs to treat your PCOS.
 By taking the birth control pill either continuously or in cycles you can: